mozilla-services/consvc-shepherd/docs/quickStart.md

 ## Node/Typescript setup

-To develop on the dashboard app, you'll need `node` and `npm` installed.
+To develop on the ad-ops-dashboard app, you'll need `node` and `npm` installed.

 It is recommended to use a node version manager to allow for multiple `node`s on your system

 1. Install a node version manager. [nvm](https://github.com/nvm-sh/nvm) is a great choice if you're developing on a macOS with a POSIX-compliant shell.

-2. `cd dashboard`
+2. `cd ad-ops-dashboard`

-3. Install the `node` version specified in `dashboard/.nvmrc`:
+3. Install the `node` version specified in `ad-ops-dashboard/.nvmrc`:

     ```shell
     $ nvm install
     ```

-4. Install dashboard app's dependencies:
+4. Install `ad-ops-dashboard` app's dependencies:

     ```shell
     $ npm install
     ```
-5. Set up the `dashboard` environment:
+5. Set up the `ad-ops-dashboard` environment:

     ```shell
     $ cp .env.example .env
     ```
-6. Spin up the dashboard app and REST api together:
+6. Spin up the `ad-ops-dashboard` app and REST api together:

     ```shell
     $ cd ..
     $ docker-compose up --build
     ```

-    (You can also run the dashboard without the API via `npm run dev` from `./dashboard`)
+    (You can also run the `ad-ops-dashboard` without the API via `npm run dev` from `./ad-ops-dashboard`)

 7. Visit the home page at http://0.0.0.0:5173/